syncfusion-content/asp.netmvc-docs/aspnetmvc/Percenttextboxes/Behavior-Settings.md

 ### Configure Enabled or Disabled

-3. In the View page add PercentageTextBox helper, and configure the Enabled property.
+In the View page add PercentageTextBox helper, and configure the Enabled property.

-{% highlight html %}
+{% highlight js %}

 @Html.EJ().PercentageTextbox("percent").Value("2").Enabled(false)